BAfsharmanesh/quera_mine_problem/README.md

   title="rqd-example"
   style="display:block; float:none; margin-left:auto; margin-right:auto; max-width: 700px">

-According to Chapter 8 of Mineral Exploration Book, the RQD group for a Run is calculated according to the following table:
+As per Chapter 8 of the [Mineral Exploration Book](https://www.elsevier.com/books/mineral-exploration/haldar/978-0-12-814022-2), the RQD group for a run is calculated according to the following table:

 <div align="center">